 Our recruitment efforts focus on reaching and attracting a diverse group of candidates.
 In addition to inclusive hiring practices, we engage in partnerships and programmes that provide access to and opportunities for under-represented groups in our industry.

 Man Group’s Diversity & Inclusion Reports detail our commitment to support diversity, inclusion and equality within our business and industry, covering the breadth of our initiatives, partnerships and programmes.

 Our report for 2020, published in March 2021, provides an insight into the activity that Drive and our collaborative group of employee networks have spearheaded through the course of an unprecedented year, as well as our gender pay gap statistics.

 Man Group welcomes the requirement for employers in the UK to calculate and publish their gender pay gap, a measure designed to show the difference between the average earnings of men and women across an organisation.

 In recent years, we have been pleased to see a positive trajectory in relation to gender diversity.
 We have seen the proportion of women in senior management roles rising from 20% in 2017 to 25% in 2020, as well as an 11% increase in female representation on our Executive Committee between 2018 and 2020.
-Since the launch of our Returner Programme in 2016, we have taken on 12 returners, hired nine into full-time positions and have another three women currently on the programme spread across our business.
+Since the launch of our Returner Programme in 2016, we have taken on 14 returners, hired 12 into full-time positions and are currently recruiting for 6-8 returners to join in 2022.